oracle-livelabs/apex/apex-professional-hol4/creating-order-page.md

 ## Introduction

-In this lab, you open the home page in Page Designer, navigate through and review the Page Designer panes.
-Then, you create a new page allowing customers to view their recent order details.
+In this lab, you will explore the Oracle APEX Page Designer and create a new page in an online shopping application that displays recent order details.
+This hands-on exercise will guide you through navigating the Page Designer interface, creating and organizing different regions, and adding content to the new page.
+By the end of this lab, you will be able to allow customers to view their order details, including the order number, date, status, total price, and item-specific information.

-Customers will be able to view the following details of the Order:

-- Order number
-- Order date
-- Status
-- Total price
-- Quantity and price of the items.

-Estimated Time: 15 minutes

 ### Objectives

 In this lab, you will:

-- Navigate and Review the Page Designer panes.
+- Navigate through and review the Page Designer panes.

-- Create a page to review the items that the customer just bought.
+- Create a blank page to display order information.

+- Add regions for static and dynamic content.

+- Display order details such as order date, status, total, and item-specific details.

+- Add regions to display additional information like frequently purchased products.

+- Lock and unlock pages to manage concurrent editing.

+Estimated Time: 15 minutes

 ### Downloads